bhonesh1998/SecureChatApplication/README.md

 * Run client.main
 * Press connect button which is on top-right of server
 * Press connect button which is on top-right of client
+* Now , users can send messages just by entering messages and pressing send button
 * Feel free to use our SecureChatApplication

 ## Screenshot